CentralWorld

-CentralWorld (เซ็นทรัลเวิลด์, styled as centralwOrld), is a shopping plaza and complex in the Siam area of Bangkok, in Thailand.
+CentralWorld (เซ็นทรัลเวิลด์, styled as centralwOrld), is a shopping plaza and complex in the Siam area of Bangkok, in Thailand, opened in 1989.
 It is the ninth-largest shopping center in the world.
 The complex, which includes a hotel and office tower, is owned by Central Pattana.
 In 2006, after three years of design and renovation, CentralWorld was expanded to 550,000 sqm of shopping mall and 830,000 sqm of remaining complex, topping nearby rival Siam Paragon in terms of size.

 History

 Original name

 The mall opened in 1989 as the World Trade Center.
 Central Group acquired the property in 2002 from the Wang Phetchabun group and changed the name to Central World Plaza.
 In 2007, it was renamed CentralWorld.
 It is on leased Crown Property Bureau land.
 In its acquisition, the Central Group's property development arm, Central Pattana, secured a new 30-year lease on the site.

 Renovations

 Anticipating the opening of the luxury Siam Paragon, CPN started massive renovations and expansion on the site in 2002.
 The original mall structure was 300000 m2, and the expansion plans boosted that to 430000 m2.
 Though work was not yet complete, CPN held an official opening of the renovated complex on 21 July 2006; it was expected to be fully operational by October 2006.
 By May 2007, the mall was fully opened, but some parts of the upper floors remained vacant.
 Major exterior construction was ongoing on the hotel in the northwest corner of the mall and the extension floors to the ZEN department store in the southeast corner.

 The renovated complex aimed to attract 150,000 customers per day, spending more than 7 billion baht annually.
 It marketed itself as a middle-class shopping center, as opposed to the upper-class Siam Paragon.